coraige/cor-fullstack-open/README.md

 # cor-fullstack-open
-Every folder has each part's excercises.
+Every folder has each part's exercises.
 Please go to Part "n" to see "n" 's excercises.